Maximo Application Suite CLI Ansible CLI

 "

-The install itself is performed on the cluster, the CLI merely prepares the installation pipeline, you will be presented with a URL to view the install pipeline in the OpenShift Console.
+The install itself is performed inside the cluster, the CLI merely prepares the installation pipeline, you will be presented with a URL to view the install pipeline in the OpenShift Console.

 Tip